spike01/aoc_2020/README.md

 * not sure why anyone would want to run these, but if you do, each day has to be run from within its directory
-* for _no particularly good reason_, this year I'm trying to do everything with a single pass thorugh the input file, and attempting to never store the entire file in memory unless absolutely necessary
+* for _no particularly good reason_, this year I'm trying to do everything with a single pass through the input file, and attempting to never store the entire file in memory unless absolutely necessary (not always possible)